 Part D, the Capacity Interview Questions and Rubric does not require any written information from the applicant team.
 Applicant teams will be asked approximately 15-20 questions that will allow them to showcase the applicant team’s capacity to implement the framework for the charter school outlined in the application.

-Appendices:
+Appendices: The application must include ONLY the following appendices.

-Governing Body Bylaws
+Applicant Team

 Head Administrator Job Description